pickUrBrain/BestBuy-In-Stock-Local-Tracker/README.md

-# In-Stock Local Tracker for BestBuy Products
+# In-Stock Local Tracker for Best Buy Products

 ## Features
 * Get local updates on the in-store and online availablility